emmanuelalo52/Emotion-Prediction/README.md

 ## Introduction

 In this project, we aimed to predict emotions in scenes from the TV series "Friends" using a DistilBERT transformer.
-The dataset consists of labeled emotions, including sadness, joy, surprise, and other emotions.
+The dataset, retrieved from the Hugging Face Model Hub, consists of labeled emotions, including sadness, joy, surprise, and other emotions.
 This markdown file provides an overview of the project, including the dataset, the model used, and the results.

 ## Dataset